Rajasthan Tour Packages

 NARELI JAIN TEMPLE

 Nareli Jain Temple, located about 7 km away from Ajmer, is a beautiful marble temple with angular and strikingly appealing designs.
-The temple is situated on the ranges of Aravali Mountains.
+The temple is situated on the ranges of the Aravali Mountains.
 The location makes the views from the temple more scenic.
 This Temple is a striking facade mixing traditional and contemporary architectural styles with 24 miniature temples (Choubisi) lined up on the hill above.
 Nareli Jain temple was built by the members of the RK Marbles family.
 The religious fervor of this city is to be seen to be believed so plan your Rajasthan holiday trip package accordingly

 Best Time to Visit